HansDeLeenheer/Recipes/RecipesEN/VolAuVent.md

 <img src="/Assets/Pictures/VolAuVent_saus.png" width="300">

-* Your sauce is not ready.
-Eason to taste with salt and pepper and maybe a pinch of nutmeg.
+* Your sauce is now ready.
+Season to taste with salt and pepper and maybe a pinch of nutmeg.
 Add the pieces of chicken and meatballs and heat everything through for serving or saving.

 <img src="/Assets/Pictures/VolAuVent.png" width="300">